SnapMonk

 Are sustainability or values-led variants worth testing?

-For brands genuinely in that space: yes — values-led variants ("ethically made", "circular fashion") consistently outperform generic commerce variants for the right audience.
-For brands not really in that space: don't — the dissonance with the actual product hurts retention.
+For brands genuinely in that space: yes.
+Values-led copy ("ethically made", "circular fashion") is a strong hypothesis against generic commerce copy when the audience matches.
+For brands not really in that space: skip it, because the dissonance with the actual product hurts retention.

 How do I A/B test marketplace apps where the inventory changes?